 Salmon Avocado Salad Sandwich

-Made with flaky baked salmon and bright flavours like lemon and dill, this Salmon Avocado Salad is a quick, easy, and healthy lunch idea.
-Serve it on bread as a salmon salad sandwich, on crackers, or in a lettuce wrap for a low-carb option.
+Made with flaky baked salmon and bright flavours like lemon and dill, this Salmon Avocado Salad is a quick, easy lunch idea.
+Serve it on bread as a salmon salad sandwich, on crackers, or in a lettuce wrap.

 A salmon salad sandwich served on while wheat bread.

-When it comes to weekday lunches, recipes that are quick, easy, and healthy are a must for me.
+When it comes to weekday lunches, recipes that are quick, easy are a must for me.
 I’m not a fan of big, heavy lunches that leave me feeling like I need a nap afterwards but I also don’t want something so light I’m hungry again in an hour.

 This salmon and avocado salad is the perfect in-between.
-Thanks to the baked salmon and Greek yogurt, it’s packed with protein so it’s super filling but it’s not heavy either, especially if served in a lettuce wrap.
+Thanks to the baked salmon and Greek yogurt it’s super filling but it’s not heavy either, especially if served in a lettuce wrap.
 The prep takes me just 5 minutes and it’s the perfect way to use up any baked salmon leftovers from the night before.

-When it comes to salmon lunch ideas, this recipe is definitely at the top of my list!
+When it comes to salmon lunch ideas, this recipe is definitely at the top of my list along with my salmon croquette recipe!

 Ingredients for a salmon salad with avocado